July 29, 2015

 On Feb.
 22, 2012, after the changes were implemented, 22 year old Milan Jin was fatally struck by a Q44 bus while crossing Northern Boulevard at Union Street.
 The bus driver did not realize he’d hit her and kept driving for four blocks.
 Emergency personnel pronounced Jin dead at the scene.

-A similar incident occurred on Nov.
+A similar incident occurred in Queens on Nov.
 5, 2014 when a 60 year old man was struck and killed by a Q13 bus, while crossing the intersection using the crosswalk.
 The bus was making a right turn from Union Street onto Northern Boulevard.

 Future improvements to the intersection and surrounding blocks are part of the city’s Vision Zero strategy, but there aren’t any projects in the works at the moment.
 Until those changes are implemented it is highly likely that we will continue to see a high number of car accidents in this very dangerous intersection.